ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/006.jpg"
-  height="100%"
+  caption="The entrance to the new Yerevan Botanical Garden" height="100%"
 %}
-The entrance to the new Yerevan Botanical Garden

 {%
   include figure.html
   image="images/012.jpg"
-  height="100%"
+  caption="A greenhouse at the Yerevan Botanical Garden." height="100%"
 %}
-A greenhouse at the Yerevan Botanical Garden.

 {%
   include figure.html
   image="images/013.jpg"
-  height="100%"
+  caption="A group photo with our friends and collaborators at Tavern Yerevan." height="100%"
 %}
-A group photo with our friends and collaborators at Tavern Yerevan.

 We all felt extremely grateful for one another, though the dinner was melancholy knowing we were about to part ways.
 Armenia is home to a beautiful and unique landscape and inspired Armenian scientists are working to understand and conserve that landscape every day.